chrisbroski/utipem/README.md

 One turn of movement can change the distance between a character and a target by one level, with the exception of far away.
 That will depend on how far away they are.

 It also takes one movement turn to stand from lying or sitting on the ground.

+Moving while engaged with another character grants them one free skill attempt targetting you.

 ## Combat